What is a Texas Auto Dealer Bond?

 Establishing an auto dealership in Texas comes with many responsibilities, not the least of which is obtaining a Texas auto dealer bond.
 As part of the licensing process, having a Texas auto dealer bond is required to protect customers who engage with your dealership.
 When illegal or fraudulent business practices take place, a claim can be made against your Texas auto dealer bond to cover financial losses the customer experienced.

 Like other Texas surety bonds, an auto dealer bond is a contract between three parties.
 The obligee is the licensing authority that requires the bond.
-For auto dealers in the state, the obligee is the Texas Department of Transportation.
+For auto dealers in the state, the obligee is the Texas Department of Motor Vehicles.
 The dealership that needs to obtain the bond is the principal, and the surety is the company providing the bond.

 Who is Required to Get a Texas Auto Dealer Bond?